marmotini/bulksms/README.md

 1. Setup the queue.
 Follow the instructions in the `queue/README.md` file.
 2. Ensure `config.json` has the correct credentials for the providers, queues e.t.c
+3. Setup message storage by following this instruction in `message/README.md`.
-3. Update the dependencies by running `./composer install`
+4. Update the dependencies by running `./composer install`
-4. Update the test file with a number of your test preference.
+5. Update the test file with a number of your test preference.
 Run the test file `php bulk-test.php`
-5. On a different console, run the dispatcher `php dispatcher.php`
+6. On a different console, run the dispatcher `php dispatcher.php`
-6. lookout for a text message from the test phone provided
+7. lookout for a text message from the test phone provided

 ### Usage and design